particle-iot/device-os/docs/gettingstarted.md

    Found DFU: [1d50:607f] devnum=0, cfg=1, intf=0, alt=1, name="@SPI Flash : SST25x/0x00000000/512*04Kg"
    ```

-   (Windows users will need to use the Zatig utility to replace the USB driver as described earlier)
+   - Windows users will need to use the Zatig utility to replace the USB driver as described earlier
-   (Linux users who encounter someting like: `dfu-util: Cannot open DFU device 2b04:d00a` should try `sudo dfu-util -l`)
+   - Linux users who encounter someting like: `dfu-util: Cannot open DFU device 2b04:d00a` can try `sudo dfu-util -l` or if you use the Particle CLI command `particle flash --usb` or `particle update` it will add the device udev rules automatically for you.

 3. Now, from the `main/` folder in your firmware repository and use the following command to transfer the *.bin* file into the device.
    ```